AlexanderBergkvist/R3-RaceNet/README.md

 Because I want anybody to be able to easily get started and try out my project, I'll make this section as straight forward as I possibly can.
 Follow the instructions to the dot and everything should work for you.
 Note this will only work on windows because of the pywin32 stuff.

 **Instructions**
+1. Dependencies
+*You'll need the following dependencies, all should just be one simple pip install away.*
+* Numpy
+* TFlearn and Tensorflow
+* Sklearn
+* Glob
+* PyWin32

-1. The files
+2. The files
 * Clone this repository.
 * **GetData.py**, **Drive.py** and **TrainModel.py** have two variables: **ROI** (measurements of game window) and **DATA_DIR** (Path to directory where you will keep you data).
 Supply those with your values and you should be set.
 * The file **SpeedReaderSVM.py** also wants a directory where you keep the data for training it to read the speed indicator.
 But to use that file you'll need to do a lot more modifying to make it work for your measurements.
 You might want to leave the speedcap deactivated and just go in novice mode in the game.

-2. Vjoy and XBOX360CE
+3. Vjoy and XBOX360CE

 *Vjoy lets us simulate that we have a joystick, XBOX360CE turns those imaginary joystick movements into a format indentical to a real XBOX360 controller.*
 * Make sure the DLL provided in the repository is in the directory of the program.